StripesFramework/stripes/trunk/readme.txt

 2. Features
    --------
-   -> Form beans and Actions are combined into a single ActionBean class -> Configuration of ActionBeans is done 100% through Annotations (no XML!)
+   -> Form beans and Actions are combined into a single ActionBean class -> Configuration of ActionBeans is done 100% through convention and annotations (no XML!)
-   -> ActionBeans provide clean, built in, support for multiple events per form -> Complex ActionBean properties are instantiated and assembled for you -> Annotation based Validation system puts Validation info in the ActionBean -> Type Conversion is performed in concert with Validation (where it should be) -> Full support for indexed properties/multi-row forms using Collections -> Form custom tags that feel like HTML tags (no unnecessary renaming of attributes) -> Form tags provide formatting capabilities similar to JSTL formatting tags -> Seemless handling of file uploads
+   -> ActionBeans provide clean, built in, support for multiple events per form -> Complex ActionBean/form properties are instantiated and assembled for you -> Annotation based Validation system puts Validation info in the ActionBean -> Type Conversion is performed in concert with Validation (where it should be) -> Full support for indexed properties/multi-row forms using Collections -> Form custom tags that feel like HTML tags (no unnecessary renaming of attributes) -> Form tags provide formatting capabilities similar to JSTL formatting tags -> Seemless handling of file uploads
-   -> Direct to JSP navigation isn't frowned on (it's encouraged!)
+   -> Direct to JSP navigation isn't frowned on
-   -> Input validation, formatting and tags are all locale aware (but only if you want) -> Cleans up and fixes many of the small annoyances in other web frameworks -> JavaDoc and TagDoc that doesn't suck
+   -> Input validation, formatting and tags are all locale aware (but only if you want) -> JavaDoc, TagDoc and reference documentation that doesn't suck

 3. Installation
    ------------